OliHowes/image-classifier/README.md

-# image-classifier
+# AI Programming with Python Project

-Python application that can train an Image classifier on a dataset, then predict new images using the trained model.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.